Conversion Rate Optimization Stats to Fuel Your Blog Strategy

 Google Optimize: Offers integration with Google Analytics and is free to use for basic features.

-Optimizely: Provides a more comprehensive suite of features for those with a budget for CRO.
+Optimizely: Offers more features for those with a CRO budget.

 Convert: Known for strong data privacy practices and offers a simple user interface.